TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson1.md

 # Fundamentals of computational data analysis using R
-## A primer on programming using R
+## A primer on programming using R: lesson 1

 ### Index